 How to get to the Aruba Natural Pool

 Enter the Arikok National Park at the San Fuego entrance and proceed to the main park information building.
 Here you must purchase passes for $11 USD per person for the day.
-Here you can also grab a park map, however, there are very few roads and only one that goes to the natural pool.
-You are given wristbands to show you have paid and the ranger at the gates of the park will require you to put the wristbands on before driving past the gates.
+Here you can also grab a park map.
+However, there are very few roads, and only one goes to the natural pool.
+You are given wristbands to show you have paid, and the ranger at the gates of the park will require you to put the wristbands on before driving past the gates.

 Driving to the Conchi Natural Pool: